Last updated on July 28th, 2023

-These medications, on being given together, do not usually produce any side effects, but in some patients, they may suffer from some mild symptoms like Vomiting, Headache, Hypoglycemia, Deep or rapid breathing, Muscle spasms, Upper respiratory tract infection, Taste change, Stomach Ache, etc. There are some serious side-effects also but they occur very rarely.
+These medications, on being given together, do not usually produce any side effects, but some patients may suffer from some mild symptoms like Vomiting, Headache, Hypoglycemia, Deep or rapid breathing, Muscle spasms, Upper respiratory tract infection, Taste change, Stomach Ache, etc. There are some serious side effects also, but they occur very rarely.
 If you experience any of these symptoms, or the symptoms persist for a long time, you are advised to see a doctor immediately.

-While taking glimepiride, you must talk to your doctor before consuming alcohol, as it may cause side-effects.
-Depending upon your condition, your doctor may suggest you to either take alcohol in moderation or stop consuming it completely.
+While taking glimepiride, you must talk to your doctor before consuming alcohol, as it may cause side effects.
+Depending upon your condition, your doctor may suggest you either take alcohol in moderation or stop consuming it completely.

-Ignoring the warning on alcohol consumption may cause symptoms like vomiting, flushing, nausea, chest pain, headache, blurred vision, weakness, sweating, choking, breathing difficulty, mental confusion, and anxiety.
+Ignoring the warning about alcohol consumption may cause symptoms like vomiting, flushing, nausea, chest pain, headache, blurred vision, weakness, sweating, choking, breathing difficulty, mental confusion, and anxiety.

 While being on metformin, you can consume alcohol but only in moderate amounts.
-Women can have a drink a day and men can have a couple of drinks a day while being on this medication, but drinking heavily during the time may cause serious concerns.
+Women can have a drink a day, and men can have a couple of drinks a day while being on this medication, but drinking heavily during this time may cause serious concerns.

-Heavy drinking is known to increase the risk of lactic acidosis, and it is also a side-effect of metformin.
-Hence, consuming both the things at the same time only doubles your chances of developing lactic acidosis.
+Heavy drinking is known to increase the risk of lactic acidosis, and it is also a side effect of metformin.
+Hence, consuming both things at the same time only doubles your chances of developing lactic acidosis.

 Missed Dose of Glimepiride and Metformin